AJImeson/Systemutveckling-I-Python-Slutuppgift/journals/personal.md

     Need to have another look at building objects
     Try to create a class with list and dict that appends to after each alert configuration

+- 2025-10-03

+    Have a look at the tkinter python library. root, root.title, root.mainloop()